huggingface/optimum-benchmark/README.md

 ## The Goal

-A repository aiming to create a benchmarking utility for any model on HuggingFace's Hub while also supporting optimum's inference and training optimizations on different backends and hardware.
+A repository aiming to create a benchmarking utility for any model on [HuggingFace's Hub](https://huggingface.co/models) supporting [Optimum](https://github.com/huggingface/optimum)'s [inference](https://github.com/huggingface/optimum#accelerated-inference) and [training](https://github.com/huggingface/optimum#accelerated-training) optimizations on different backends and hardware (OnnxRuntime, Intel Neural Compressor, OpenVINO, Habana Gaudi Processor (HPU), etc.).

-The experiment management and tracking is handled by [hydra](https://hydra.cc/) and inspired from [tune](https://github.com/huggingface/tune).
+The experiment management and tracking is handled by [hydra](https://hydra.cc/) using the command line with minimum mandatory configuration changes and maximum flexibility (inspired from [tune](https://github.com/huggingface/tune))

 ## Motivation